From robust tests to Bayes-like posterior distributions: Applications

 with

 \end{cor}

+Let us now comment on this result.
 The radius $\ray_{n}$ is the sum of three main terms, omitting the dependency with respect to $\xi$.
-The first one, $\inf_{P\in\sM_{n}(K)}\ell(\overline P\et,P)$, corresponds to the approximation of $\overline P\et$ by an element of $\sM$ whose location and scale parameters satisfy the constraint~\eref{def-sMK}.
-The quantity $\eta_{n}$, involved in the second term, usually corresponds to the minimax rate for solely estimating a density $p\in\cM_{0}$.
+The first one, $\inf_{P\in\sM_{n}(K)}\ell(\overline P\et,P)$, corresponds to the approximation of $\overline P\et$ by an element of $\sM$ whose location and scale parameters satisfy the constraints given in \eref{def-sMK}.
+The quantity $\eta_{n}$, involved in the second term, usually corresponds to the minimax rate for solely estimating a density $p\in\cM_{0}$ from an $n$-sample.
 Finally, the third term $\sqrt{(k+1)/n}$ corresponds to the rate we would get for solely estimating the location and translation parameters $(\gm,\sigma)\in\R^{k+1}$ when the density $p$ is known.